 II.
-When duty calls that is when character counts.
+The attitude our savior demonstrated throughout his life shows us when duty calls that is when character counts.

 III.
-So many have failed in their hour of greatest testing, but not Christ.
-Because He loved us.
+So many have failed in their hour of greatest testing, but not Crist, because He loved us.

 I. To endure means to “abide patiently” The phrase “set before him” is one word in the Greek and means to be placed in the line of sight.

 II.
 Saw the ‘joy,’ the occasion of gladness; yet future and it helped Him press on with determination.

 III.
 Jesus’ purpose was nothing less than to die for sinners.
 He had nothing to gain but us.